 Product Information: Our Top Tips For Personalising Name Labels

-It is completely up to you to decide what you would like printed onto your Stikins.
+It is completely up to you to decide what you would like printed on your name labels.
 However, we’ve put together a few top tips to help you get the most out of your name labels.

 TOP TIP 1: One Line Or Two Lines

-Stikins can be printed with a one line or two line layout.
+You can choose one line or two lines of text.
 We recommend sticking with two lines unless the TOTAL number of characters you want to request is fewer than 12.

 TOP TIP 2: The Name Game